Springfield, IL Fri Nov 7, 2014 USDA-IL Dept of Ag Market News

 unless otherwise noted.
 Straw quoted in dollars per bale and by the ton.

-The demand for Illinois hay was light to moderate, with most of the demand
+The demand for Illinois hay remained light to moderate, with market activity

-to continue that trend.
-The demand for wheat straw was good to very good,
+million tons from 650,000 acres.
+The demand for wheat straw was good to very

 Northern Illinois Tons Price Wtd Avg Comments

 Good 20 180.00-180.00 180.00

 Small Squares 10 220.00-220.00 220.00 5.50 per bale